gridstack/gridstack.js/doc/README.md

 - `class`?: string - additional class on top of '.grid-stack' (which is required for our CSS) to differentiate this instance
 - `disableDrag` - disallows dragging of widgets (default: `false`).
 - `disableOneColumnMode` - Prevents the grid container from being displayed in "one column mode", even when the container's width is smaller than the value of oneColumnSize (default value of oneColumnSize is 768px).
 By default, this option is set to "false".
+- `disableRemoveNodeOnDrop` - if `false` the widget will be removed from the dom when dropped to another grid.
+If `true` the widget will be hidden instead (default: `false`).
 - `disableResize` - disallows resizing of widgets (default: `false`).
 - `draggable` - allows to override draggable options - see `DDDragOpt`. (default: `{handle: '.grid-stack-item-content', appendTo: 'body', scroll: true}`)
 - `dragOut` to let user drag nested grid items out of a parent or not (default false) See [example](http://gridstackjs.com/demo/nested.html)